powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 **componentMode**
 The `componentMode` property is an optional property that defines 3 possibles modes to run power flow.
 These modes can be :
-- `ALL_CONNECTED`: the power flow is computed over all connected components
+- `ALL_CONNECTED`: the power flow is computed over all synchronous components of all connected components
-- `MAIN_CONNECTED` : the power flow is computed on the main connected component
+- `MAIN_CONNECTED` : the power flow is computed over all synchronous components of the main (largest) connected component
-- `MAIN_SYNCHRONOUS` : the power flow is computed on the main synchronous component
+- `MAIN_SYNCHRONOUS` : the power flow is computed on the main (largest) synchronous component
+The default value is `MAIN_CONNECTED`.
+-
 **twtSplitShuntAdmittance**
 The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the series impedance for transformers.
 The default value is `false`.